Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Discussion

 \section{Discussion}

 Our paper studies the novel problem of learning optimal breaking policies for recommendation.
 We posit a tight connection between long-term engagement and user well-being, and argue that optimizing the former requires careful consideration of the latter.
-Viewing cognitive capacity as a limited but conservable resource, we propose Lotka-Volterra dynamics as a behavioral model that enables effective, responsible, and sustainable optimization of recommendation ecosystems.
-As any policy task that involves humans, care must be taken regarding potential risks.
-While our experiments show that optimizing engagement also improves well-being, this need not always be the case; in fact, merely measuring well-being in reality is challenging.
-Breaks, as interventions, are presumably `safe', in the sense that at worst they may lead to suboptimal performance (for system) or satisfaction (for users).
-But breaks can also be used nefariously, e.g., by enabling temporally-varying rewards \citep{eyal2019hooked}.
-As such, breaking policies should be deployed accountably and transparently.
+Viewing user interest as a limited we study the role of breaks in facilitating sustainable habits, and propose an efficient algorithm for learning breaking policies that optimize long-term engagement.
+Our approach relies on LV models at its core, but incorporating more elaborate dynamic models is appealing as future work.